-National Honey Bee Day 2021 is on Saturday, 21st August 2021.
+National Honey Bee Day 2023 is on Saturday, 20st August 2022.
 The United States (USA) celebrates every third Saturday of August as National Honey Bee Awareness Day.
-On this day the role of honey bees in pollination and the importance of their products as honey, honey wax is recognized.
-Beekeepers, beekeeping associations and clubs, and honey bee enthusiasts from across the United States celebrate honey bees contribution to humans’ everyday lives as a means of protecting this critical species.
+On this day, the role of honey bees in pollination and the importance of their products as honey and honey wax is recognized.
+Beekeepers, beekeeping associations and clubs, and honey bee enthusiasts from across the United States celebrate honey bees’ contribution to humans’ everyday lives as a means of protecting this critical species.
 National Honey Bee Day also admires beekeepers, as their labors ensure us to provide well-managed and healthy bees to pollinate crops.
 The United States Department of Agriculture states that the honey bee pollination value is above $14 billion per year.

 How to Celebrate National Honey Bee Day

 The purpose of this day is to pave the path for bee-keepers, bee associations and other interested groups for bee-keeping and resolve the issues affecting their profession.